nginx-clojure/nginx-clojure.github.io/More.md

 ### Send Messages for Server Sent Events (SSE)

 First we can use `send-headers!`(Clojure) or `sendHeaders` (Java/Groovy) to send a SSE header.
 Then we can use `send!` (Clojure) or `send` (Java/Groovy) to send later messages.
-The last two parameters of send function is used to flush message or close channel after sending current message.
+The last two parameters of the send function is used to flush a message or close the channel after sending the current message.

 For Clojure: